DFE-Digital/early-careers-framework/docs/source/getting-started.html.md

 ---
-title: Getting started
+title: Get started
 weight: 2
 ---

-# Getting started
+# Get started

-Providers can connect to the API by integrating their local systems with it.
+Connect to the API by integrating local provider CRM systems with it.

 Provider development teams can access the OpenAPI spec [in YAML format](/lead-providers/api-docs/v1/api_spec.yml).

-## Connecting to the API
+## Connect to the API

-To connect to the API providers will need a unique authentication token.
+Providers will need a unique authentication token to connect to the API.

 Each token is associated with a single provider.
 The authentication token will grant providers access to CPD participant data.